JohnSnowLabs/spark-nlp/docs/en/concepts.md

     setOutputCol("token")
 ```

-We also include another special transformer, called **Finisher** to show
-tokens in a human language.
+Spark NLP also includes another special transformer, called **Finisher** to show tokens in a human language.

 ```python